judah/web2hs/README.md

 This package is being provided as a technology preview, and should NOT be considered release quality.
 It has not been heavily tested and has known bugs; use it at your own risk with documents that you care about.

-The program `web2hs-tex` currently passes Knuths' TRIP test (see `tests/trip/README.md`).
+The program `web2hs-tex` currently passes Knuth's TRIP test (see `tests/trip/README.md`).
 Hypothetically, this suggests that it should produce the same output as other TeX implementations.
 However, we have not yet done further significant testing to verify that fact; so again, use at your own risk.